-It makes me lonely when I see people who take advantage of “Charity.”
+It makes me lonely when I see people who take advantage of the charity.
 Prominent men like Politicians, for instance.
-Most of them flash their names in school, communities, banners, even in TVs saying donated by “their Name.”
+Most of them flash their names in school, in communities, on banners, even on TVs saying donated by “their Name.”
 Some organized groups use children to beg for them.
-They even hurt them like blinding them purposely or cutting off their limbs to make them beg in the streets.
+They even hurt them by blinding them purposely or cutting off their limbs to make them beg in the streets.
 Some people plead for easy money.
 They don’t want to toil; instead, they want to get instant relief from necessities.
 Some help because they want recognition.
 A publicity service.
 Some help because they want the spotlight.

 What is your story?
 I love to hear from you!

-52StirsLounge respects your privacy.
-You may manage your subscription or unsubscribe anytime at your convenience.
+52Stirs.com respects your privacy.
+You can manage or unsubscribe from your subscription at any time.